 One of the most surprising aspects of service stations which we receive a lot of queries about is bridges.
 Perhaps this is because, while the interior of every service station has started to become indistinguishable from any shopping centre food court, the presence of a bridge over the motorway remains unique to the service area.
 The idea of your building being divided into two by a motorway is a unique architectural challenge, and offers visitors an unusual vantage point.

-The structure of the bridge itself is owned by the highway authority - normally Highways England - while any building attached to it is maintained by the service station operator.
+The structure of the bridge itself is owned by the highway authority - normally National Highways - while any building attached to it is maintained by the service station operator.

 - Services with an internal bridge

 - Dual-site services (the type where you'd expect to find a bridge, but not all of them have one)

 Benefits of Bridges

 Bridges are mainly provided for the benefit of the operator.
 They allow staff and stock to be easily moved from one side to the other.